awsdocs/aws-lambda-developer-guide/doc_source/getting-started.md

 + **AWS CLI: **A command\-line interface you can use to leverage Lambda's API operations, such as creating functions and mapping event sources\.
 For a full list of Lambda's API operations, see [Actions](API_Operations.md)\.

-+ **SAM Local: **A command\-line interface you can use to to develop, test, and analyze your serverless applications locally before uploading them to the Lambda runtime\.
++ **SAM Local: **A command\-line interface you can use to develop, test, and analyze your serverless applications locally before uploading them to the Lambda runtime\.
 For more information, see [Test Your Serverless Applications Locally Using SAM Local \(Public Beta\)](test-sam-local.md)\.

 ## Before you begin<a name="lambda-application-fundamentals-before-you-begin"></a>